 It would seem that starting the container populates the "/config/.kodi" directory.
 These files are stored permanently outside the emphemeral container and can be edited from the permanent stored location <path to data>, in my case "/mnt/shared/kodi/config"

 Docker seems to be a reasonably recent variation based upon quite old concepts with modern aspects thrown in.
-The documenation seems a bit sparse.
+The documentation seems a bit sparse.
 I found it difficult to find a good balanced reference.
-This was further complicated by the specific requirements related to getting a headless Kodi setup working.
 A good reference is of course the Docker Website itself: Get Started, Part 1: Orientation and setup.
-A good reference (pdf) was from Anthony Blair of Universit´e de Rennes, Docker Tutorial.
-Many of the Docker tutorials seem to focus on features that I am not interest at this time, such as Dcker swarms and not enough on basic usage.
+A good reference (pdf) was from Anthony Blair of Universit'e de Rennes, Docker Tutorial.
+Many of the Docker tutorials seem to focus on features that I am not interest at this time, such as Docker swarms and not enough on basic usage.

 Some handy docker commands and related: